paulveillard/cybersecurity-application-security/README.md

 8. PATH TRAVERSAL
 Path traversal attacks refer to the injection of “../” patterns in order to move up in the server directory hierarchy, for the purpose of accessing unauthorized files or directories outside the webroot folder.
 Successful path traversal attack might allow hackers access to user credentials, configuration files or even databases.
 All these sound pretty alarming, but, fortunately, there are many options you can choose when it comes to web application security and protecting your company by detecting, preventing and responding to attacks.

-Here’s how you can enhance your company’s web application security: web application security - advice / precautions
+## `Here’s how you can enhance your company’s web application security:`

 1. CLASSIFY WEB APPLICATIONS
 The first thing to do if you want to avoid paying the fiddler is a matter of common sense – you must know the number of web applications your company uses and how are they being used.
 You cannot build a security system if you don’t know exactly what you need to protect.
 First step?
 Make a web applications inventory and try classifying them: very critical, critical, serious, normal.